josephsenior/Grinta-Agent/docs/configuration/system-config.md

 ## 🌟 **Overview**

-The OpenHands platform uses a comprehensive configuration system that allows fine-tuning of all components.
+The Forge platform uses a comprehensive configuration system that allows fine-tuning of all components.
 Configuration is managed through TOML files, environment variables, and runtime settings.

 ### **Configuration Sources**
 1. **Default Configuration**: Built-in defaults